 On May 18, 2017, New York Attorney General Eric T. Schneiderman and California Attorney General Xavier Becerra led a coalition of 18 attorneys general from across the States to intervene in an appeal of a suit brought by House Republicans to block the federal government’s legal responsibility to provide cost sharing reductions for the low-income insured.

-The suit further alleged that President Obama overstepped his constitutional authority by implementing the federal government’s “transitional policy” and “hardship exemption” – provisions of the law which allowed Americans to purchase healthcare on the exchange through provider plans not in compliance with the ACA.
+The suit alleges that President Obama overstepped his constitutional authority by implementing the federal government’s “transitional policy” and “hardship exemption” – provisions of the law which allowed Americans to purchase healthcare on the exchange through provider plans not in compliance with the ACA.

-The suit further alleged the federal government overstepped their legal mandate by creating a “hardship exemption” for Americans “if the plan options available in the marketplace in [their] area are more expensive than [their] cancelled health insurance polic[ies].”
+The House Republicans wrote that the President Obama “implemented a transitional policy that would allow millions of Americans whose insurance companies cancelled their health care coverage to remain in their non-compliant plans” and overstepped the Federal government’s legal mandate by creating a “hardship exemption” for Americans “if the plan options available in the marketplace in [their] area are more expensive than [their] cancelled health insurance polic[ies].”

 In a press statement issued by New York’s attorney general in response to the court’s decision to hear the motion by the attorneys general, Schneiderman wrote, “It’s disturbingly clear that President Trump and his administration are willing to treat them (individuals who rely on the subsidies) as political pawns …”